uviclibraries/rstudio-intermediate/index.md

 "[RStudio](https://www.rstudio.com/products/rstudio/download/){:target="_blank"} is a free, open source software program for statistical analysis.
 Its interface is organized so that the you can clearly view graphs, data tables, R code, and output all at the same time.
 It also offers an Import-Wizard-like feature that allows users to import CSV, Excel, SPSS, and other file types into RStudio without having to write the code to do so." - [Kent State University Libraries](https://libguides.library.kent.edu/statconsulting/r){:target="_blank"}

-**Who is this workshop for?**: Users who are familiar with basic statistical concepts and basic R, covered in the Introduction to Data Analysis with RStudio workshops ([https://bit.ly/dsc-rstudio2](https://bit.ly/dsc-rstudio2){:target="_blank"})
+**Who is this workshop for?**: Users who are familiar with basic statistical concepts and basic R, covered in the [Introduction to Data Analysis with RStudio](https://lib.uvic.ca/rstud){:target="_blank"} workshop.

 ## Learning objectives